 Our home 1-wire setup has 5V, GND and OW cables and we planned to use the 5V power to run the new circuit but after testing the solar hot water controller we found that it had a 3.3V internal supply which allowed us to build and install the circuit inside the existing case and only have an OW and GND connection to the existing 1-wire system.

-The new circuit fitted into the controller and being tested on the bench and Raspberry Pi with a 1-Wire interface board.
+The new circuit fitted into the controller and was tested on the bench and Raspberry Pi with a 1-Wire interface board.